flexwiz/fw-openapi-tools/services/openapi-merger/README.md

 ### Core Components

 #### Repository Configuration
-We'll create a YAML configuration to specify which repositories and OpenAPI files to merge:
+A YAML configuration to specify which repositories and OpenAPI files to merge:

 ```yaml
 repositories: